 Transfer to Goreme.
 The transfer takes around 40 minutes and 1 hour from Nevsehir and Kayseri respectively.
-You will settle in to the comfort of Goreme’s Holiday Cave (Flintstones) Hotel, and will return here at the end of the tour should you need to leave any excess baggage / bike bags etc. There should be time to assemble and /or fit bikes, have dinner and soak up the unforgettable atmosphere here.
+You will settle in to the comfort of a good quality “Cave” hotel, and will return here at the end of the tour should you need to leave any excess baggage / bike bags etc. There should be time to assemble and /or fit bikes, have dinner and soak up the unforgettable atmosphere here.
 You can also visit our office, discuss the tour ahead, and check your bikes and spare parts kits with our experts.

 Overnight Boutique Cave Hotel, Goreme

 Day 2: Transfer – Mamasun Lake – Catalsu – Kizilkaya – Selime

 Total 30km / 330m climb / 260m descent

-We start with a 1 hour transfer to Mamasun Lake, far away in Cappadocia’s southwest corner.
-This easy first day’s ride sets out on a quiet asphalt road to Mamasun Lake, where there’s a great opportunity to eat a fresh fish lunch in the roadside restaurants just before the dam.
-You then follow a beautiful dirt road circuit around the lake with fabulous panoramas over wheat fields and sweeping views of the snow capped Hasan Volcano.
+We drive for 1 hour to Mamasun Lake, near Aksaray, in Cappadocia’s southwest corner.
+This easy first day’s ride follows a beautiful dirt road circuit around the lake with panoramas over wheat fields and views to the often snow-capped Hasan Dag volcano.
 The route continues via Gokce village to Catalsu- an ancient settlement with many old ruined houses and a graveyard that juts out into the lakes blue waters.
-Continuing around the lakeshore, we rejoin the main valley at Kizilkaya, 10km below the base of the main Ihlara Canyon.
+Continuing around the lakeshore, you rejoin the main valley at Kizilkaya, 10km below the base of the main Ihlara Canyon.
 You pass by superbly grand, ruined old Ottoman houses and an abandoned troglodyte monastery complex on a rough road that leads up river on a shady trail.
 Finally you arrive in Selime where you can explore the incredible rock-cut monastery and Star Wars scenery in the evening light.
 Here your driver will be waiting to take you 15 minutes up the hill to Guzelyurt- a charming formerly Greek-speaking small town perched on the hillside.
 NOTE- pickup point is the Selime Monastery Car Park!

-Day 3: Selime – Ihlara Valley – Belisirma – Ihlara village – Kitreli – Ilisu – Guzelyurt
+Day 3: Short transfer – Selime – Ihlara Valley – Belisirma – Ihlara village – Kitreli – Ilisu – Guzelyurt

 Total 42km/ 1050m climb / 700m descent